Last Updated on

 But it’s still the game I remember best.
 Probably because my mother used to curse as she was presented with another brace of pheasant, knowing she’d have to find a way to pluck them (I think she generally volunteered the lady who cleaned my Dad’s surgery!).
 And, Sunday lunch or supper was always a roast, whether it was beef, chicken, lamb, pork or pheasant.
 Partridge was rarer and kept for special occasions.
 But, it’s the perfect size for one person

-Here’s my perfect Best of British Sunday Supper for One – Roast Partridge with Honey Glazed Pears and Celeriac Mash.
+Here’s my perfect Best of British Sunday Supper for One or Two – Roast Partridge with Honey Glazed Pears and Celeriac Mash.